 There's more time at leisure today, with game drives on offer if you want to see more of your thrilling surroundings and the resident wildlife.
 Alternatively, we also offer an optional excursion to Chimp Eden, the Jane Goodall Institute, which gives an insight into these beautiful creatures.

 Tonight, if the weather is on our side, we'll get to know one of South Africa's oldest traditions for dinner - the Boma.
-The lodge proudly features this amazing outdoor dinner facility in the traditional South African shape – round and protective like a traditional African village.
-There's a centralised fire place for ambience and winter warmth, and a chef's station for preparing those famous African barbecue meals.
+The lodge proudly features this amazing outdoor dining facility in the traditional South African shape – round and protective like an African village.
+There's a centralized fireplace for ambience and winter warmth and a chef's station for preparing those famous African barbecue meals.

 Days 13 - 12 Departure